-The Associate Degree in Liberal Arts is earned by completing 60 transferable units, including the California State University General Education Certification (General Education Option 1) or the Intersegmental General Education Transfer Curriculum (General Education Option 2).
+The Associate of Arts degree in Liberal Arts is earned by completing 60 transferable units, including the California State University General Education Certification (General Education Option 1) or the Intersegmental General Education Transfer Curriculum (General Education Option 2).
 Additionally, students must meet the competency requirement in reading as well as the PE activity requirement for graduation.
-Liberal Arts majors should call the Counseling Center at 773-2520 to schedule an appointment with a counselor for academic advisement.
+Liberal arts majors should call the Counseling Centerat (760) 773-2520 to schedule an appointment with a counselor for academic advisement.